 Animal Aid statement on non-stun slaughter

-Malik Food Group is the 12th slaughterhouse in which we have filmed undercover since January 2009.
-Of the 12 slaughterhouses we have filmed in, 10 attempted to stun the animals before killing them.
-Two were Soil Association-approved, and another was accredited by the RSPCA.
-We found evidence of lawbreaking in nine out of these 10 traditional ‘stun’ slaughterhouses.
-This included animals being kicked, punched in the face, given electric shocks and burnt with cigarettes.
+Malik Food Group is the 12th slaughterhouse in which we have filmed undercover since January 2009, and we have filmed one more since then.
+Of the 13 slaughterhouses we have filmed in, 11 attempted to stun the animals before killing them, and ten of those were breaking animal welfare laws, including two that were Soil Association-approved, and another that was accredited by the RSPCA.
+The abuse in slaughterhouses where animals were stunned included animals being kicked, punched in the face, given electric shocks and burnt with cigarettes.

 So Malik Food Group is by no means the only slaughterhouse to inflict illegal suffering on animals.
 The feature that distinguishes it from the traditional English slaughterhouse is that it kills animals without pre-stunning with electric tongs or by a shot in the head with a captive bolt.
 Jewish and Muslim religious authorities assert that death by the shechita or halal methods, without pre-stunning (many halal slaughterhouses do, in fact, stun first), is instantaneous and painless.
 A body of evidence demonstrates that this is not a credible position, and our new footage removes any remaining doubt.
 Rather than animals being treated with compassion and being uninjured prior to the fatal cut, we see them treated with violence and contempt.
 Additionally, many of the sheep in our film are not dispatched with a single clean cut, but have their throats hacked at repeatedly with a knife that is either blunt or being used ineptly.